 - Potentially prolonged life expectancy

-- Potentially reduces risk of Alzheimer’s Disease
+- Potentially reduces the risk of Alzheimer’s Disease

 - Activation of autophagy (a process that clears the body of debris and dying cells that allows the body to repair itself more readily)